dotnet/docs-maui/docs/ios/pair-to-mac.md

 Pair to Mac automatically provisions a Mac with software necessary for building .NET MAUI iOS apps.
 This includes .NET and various Xcode-related tools (but not Xcode itself).

 > [!IMPORTANT]
-> - Pair to Mac cannot install Xcode; you must manually install it on the Mac build host.
+> - Pair to Mac cannot install Xcode, you must manually install it on the Mac build host.
 It's required for .NET MAUI iOS development.
 > - Automatic Mac provisioning requires that remote login is enabled on the Mac, and the Mac must be network-accessible to the Windows machine.
 > - Automatic Mac provisioning requires sufficient free space on the Mac to install .NET.

-In addition, Pair to Mac performs necessary software installations and updates when Visual Studio 2022 is connecting to the Mac.
+In addition, Pair to Mac performs required software installations and updates to the Mac, when Visual Studio 2022 connects to it.

 ### Xcode tools and license